-Have you ever stumbled over an interview question, leaving you to walk out of the interview filled with regret?
-This has happened to most people at one time or another, so you are not alone.
-Even with ample preparation, job seekers often feel uncertain as they walk into—and out of—an interview.
+Have you ever stumbled over an interview question and left an interview filled with regret?
+This has happened to most people at one time or another, so you’re not alone.
+Even with ample preparation, job seekers often feel uncertain going into—and out of—an interview.

-Interviewing needs to be viewed as an overall process and strategy as opposed to just a series of questions that needs to be answered.
+Interviewing needs to be viewed as an overall process that requires a strategy as opposed to just a series of questions that need to be answered.
 This is why I tell my clients that successful interviewing is really about having a clear plan.

 The success of your next interview hinges on not just preparation but the right type of preparation.
-Part of the problem is that people spend time memorizing a bunch of answers to questions that don’t even end up being asking in the interview.
-Compounding this, many interviewees don’t have a comprehensive understanding of how all of those questions and answers should come together to tell the interviewer a compelling story of your background and qualifications.
+Part of the problem is that people spend time memorizing a bunch of answers to questions that don’t even end up being asked.
+Compounding this, many interviewees don’t have a comprehensive understanding of how all of those questions and answers should come together to tell the interviewer a compelling story about their background and qualifications.

 Rather than teaching you to take a defensive stance in the interview, I’ll coach you to play offense.
 What’s your strategy?
 How will you execute individual plays?
 How will you, the quarterback, avoid getting sacked?

-To complement your individualized sessions, you’ll also receive my interview preparation workbook, How to Nail Your Interview and Land Your Next Job: An A to Z Guide to Interview Success, which will coach you on a range of vital topics pertaining to interviewing.
-In this workbook, you’ll learn how to handle illegal questions, prepare for phone interviews, prepare for video (both Skype and prerecorded) interviews, finesse a gap in employment, respond to some of the most notoriously difficult interview questions, and notice communication styles to build rapport, among other topics.
+To complement your individualized sessions, you’ll also receive my interview preparation workbook, How to Nail Your Interview and Land Your Next Job: An A to Z Guide to Interview Success (second edition, 2021), which will coach you on a range of vital topics pertaining to interviewing.
+In this workbook, you’ll learn how to handle illegal questions, answer “Tell me about yourself,” prepare for phone interviews, prepare for video interviews, finesse a gap in employment, respond to some of the most notoriously difficult interview questions, and notice communication styles to build rapport, among other topics.